LMissher/TFMAE/README.md

 The most fundamental challenge for time series anomaly detection is to to identify observations that differ significantly from the remaining observations.
 Reconstruction-based methods still dominate, but the representation learning with anomalies bias and distribution shifts might hurt the performance.
 In this paper, we propose temporal-frequency masked autoencoders (TFMAE), a unsupervised time series anomaly detection model.

-- **Overall**: DCdetector utilizes a novel dual attention asymmetric design to create the permutated environment and pure contrastive loss to guide the learning process, thus learning a permutation invariant representation with superior discrimination abilities.

-- **Architecture**: Overall architecture of the proposed TFMAE.
+- **Overall**: Overall architecture of the proposed TFMAE.
 The left part contains temporal-frequency masks, the middle part is transformer-based autoencoders, and the right part shows our objective functions. $D_{KL}$ means the Kullback–Leibler divergence.

 |![Figure1](pics/model.png)|
 |:--:|